canada-ca/micro-acquisition/_pages/en/supplier-guide.md

 ## Got questions?

-If you need clarification on the details of an open opportunity before applying, please email your question(s) to <a href="mailto:microacquisition@hrsdc-rhdcc.gc.ca" target="_blank">microacquisition@hrsdc-rhdcc.gc.ca</a>.
+If you need clarification on the details of an open opportunity before applying, please email your question(s) to <a href="mailto:microacquisition@hrsdc-rhdcc.gc.ca">microacquisition@hrsdc-rhdcc.gc.ca</a>.

 If you have a question about an open opportunity, send it to us as fast as possible.
 Answers to these questions are posted on the website for everyone.
 Unfortunately we can't accept or answer questions if they are received less than 2 business days before an opportunity closes.

 ## Ready to apply?

-When you apply to Micro-Acquisition opportunities by <a href="mailto:microacquisition@hrsdc-rhdcc.gc.ca" target="_blank">email</a>, please include the following information:
+When you apply to Micro-Acquisition opportunities by <a href="mailto:microacquisition@hrsdc-rhdcc.gc.ca">email</a>, please include the following information:

 - The name of the opportunity you are applying for
 - Your name